ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 With `reactUi=true`, the grid renders cells using React, and all parent components of the cells are also written in React, all the way back to the client application.
 This means all the UI from your application down to the cells, including any provided React Cell Renderers, is all now 100% React.

-In the example the Age Column has a React Cell Renderer.
-If you inspect the DOM on this cell, you will note the Cell Renderer is placed directly inside the cell (before an extra 'react-wrapper' div was placed, a side effect of using a React component inside a non-React parent - this is not not needed).

-The example also demonstrates other grid features, such as row sorting by clicking the headers with the rows moving smoothly to the new locations.
+The example demonstrates grid features such as row sorting by clicking the headers with the rows moving smoothly to the new locations.
 The React UI is built on top of the existing AG Grid services, thus all features carry across.

 You may say _"Doesn't it look identical to before?"_, and you would be right, it is identical to before from an application users point of view.
 That's the point - it is supposed to work exactly as before.
 The difference is this time it is all rendered in React.

 <grid-example title='React UI' name='react-ui' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

+## React Profile

+You can profile the example above using the React Developer Tools and see the internals of AG Grid written in React.

+If you want to profile the example above, open it up in plunker, and then open it in a new tab from inside plunker (otherwise the profiler will profile our website or Plunker, both of which are written in React).

+As the grid is now written in React, we welcome trashing it using React profiling tools for how well it plays alongside your application with regards component refresh and wasted render cycles.

+<image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>

 ## Can I Try In My App?

 Yes.

 Set the `reactUi=true` property in your AG Grid application using the latest AG Grid version and check it out.

-## Does It Work With Hooks Or Classes?

-It works with both.

-AG Grid React UI works with client applications written using React Hooks or React Classes.

-AG Grid React UI can also take custom components as Hooks or Classes.

-The requirements and interface into AG Grid does not change.

 ## Does React UI Use Portals?